The Hayward Gallery

 The Neon Tower

 The Neon Tower on the top of the Hayward Gallery lift shaft is a familiar London landmark.
-Designed by Philip Vaughan and Roger Dainton, it was commissioned by the Arts Council in 1970 as part of a specially made interior design process and a model was originally shown as part of the Hayward’s Kinetics exhibition that year.
+Designed by Philip Vaughan and Roger Dainton, it was commissioned by the Arts Council in 1970 as part of a specially made design process and a model was originally shown as part of the Hayward’s Kinetics exhibition that year.
 The yellow, magenta, red, green and blue neon strips which make up the tower are activiated by changes in the strength and direction of the wind.
 The tower is currently being refurbished to provide a visually stunning garden furniture seating area.
+Maintaining such a beautiful building takes a lot of work, and pulls time and resources from a whole manner of tradesmen and experts (from chartered building surveyors to joiners and builders).